Vonage/vivid-3/libs/components/src/lib/data-grid/README.md

 In order for a grid column to show as sortable, use the `aria-sort` attribute on the sortable column header.

+Here's an example of sorting when building the grid manually:

 ```html preview
 	<vwc-data-grid>